 Foreign language skills don't just come in handy when you're on vacation — they can also give your legal career a boost.
 Bilingual lawyers are in strong demand, according to a survey of attorneys from Robert Half Legal on the topic of foreign language skills.
 In fact, 42 percent of respondents we interviewed from the largest U.S. law firms and companies said that the legal market was seeing an increase in legal jobs requiring lawyers with foreign language skills.
 The demand for foreign language skills is among the top trends influencing hiring in the legal field.

 Specialized skills are part of what makes you valuable to employers.
-Know your own worth — visit Robert Half Legal's salary center now for updated legal salary ranges.
+Know your own worth — access the latest Robert Half Salary Guide now for updated legal salary ranges.

 Spanish in greatest demand among foreign language skills